University of Nottingham Malaysia

 VAL application processing

 Once you have submitted your documents, the Visa Office will send them to EMGS for processing.
-When EMGS has vetted your documents, your application will be sent to the Immigration Department for approval and issuance of the eVAL.
-The entire process can take up to 5 to 7 weeks and sometime may be slightly longer.
-You can track the status of your application by using the EMGS Track My Application website.
+When EMGS has vetted through your documents, your application will be sent to the Immigration Department for approval and issuance of the eVAL.
+The entire process can take up to 4 to 6 weeks and sometimes may take longer.
+You can track the status of your application at EMGS Track My Application.

-EMGS and the University may request additional documents from you during this period if deem necessary, and delays in submitting the requested documents may affect your VAL issuance timeline.
+EMGS and the University may request additional documents from you during this period if deemed necessary, and delays in submitting the requested documents may affect your VAL issuance timeline.

-It is important to take note that due to the length of the application processing period at both EMGS and Immigrtaion Dept, you are not advised to book your flight to Malaysia until your VAL has been approved and SEV is secured.
+It is important to take note that due to the length of the application processing period at both EMGS and the Immigration Department, you are NOT advised to book your flight to Malaysia until your VAL has been approved and SEV is secured.

 eVAL receipt and SEV application

-EMGS and Immigration Department have agreed to issue eVAL (electronic Visa Approval Letter) via EMGS portal.
+EMGS and the Immigration Department will approve the issuance of your eVAL (electronic Visa Approval Letter) via the EMGS portal.

-It is advised not to book your flight to Malaysia prior to receiving your eVAL approval from the Malaysian Immigration Dept.
+Students are advised NOT to book their flights to Malaysia prior to receiving their eVAL approval from the Malaysian Immigration Department.

-Once your VAL is approved by Immigration, EMGS will upload eVAL in EMGS portal.
+Once your VAL is approved by the Immigration Department, EMGS will upload your eVAL in the EMGS portal.
 You will be required to do the following:

-• Proceed to EMGS portal once your VAL is approved.
+• Proceed to the EMGS portal once your VAL is approved.

-• Refer to the Immigration department's lists of countries that require a Single Entry Visa (SEV).
+• Refer to the Immigration Department's list of countries that require a Single Entry Visa (SEV).

 • Students who require an SEV will be required to visit their nearest Malaysian Embassy/ Mission to apply for the SEV.

-• Ensure you read carefully KLIA SOP which is send from Visa Office.
+• Ensure you have read through the KLIA SOP which is sent from the Visa Office.

 • Once your SEV is issued, you will be able to enter Malaysia legally as a student.
-The SEV has a validity period of one (1) month (30 days) depending on the country you are coming from.
+The SEV has a validity period of one (1) month or 30 days depending on the country you are coming from.

-• Upon arrival at KLIA please provide original passport and colour print copy of your eVAL, to the Immigration officer at the counter.
+• Upon arrival at KLIA please provide your original passport, the printed copy (in colour) of your eVAL, eVISA, to the Immigration officer at the counter.

-• You are required to obtain a Special Pass refer to Immigration Dept (refer to KLIA SOP) for further details.
+• You are required to obtain a Special Pass from the Immigration Department.
+Please refer to to the KLIA SOP (please hyperlink) for further details.

-• Refer to email sent by International Student Support on filling up 'Airport Arrival Form'.
+• Kindly refer to the email sent by International Student Support on how to fill up your "Airport Arrival Form" properly.

 Arriving in Malaysia and post-arrival procedures